1. DEBT RELIEF

 Key Takeaways:

-• Debt relief can take anywhere from a few months to a few years, depending on your method and resources.
+• Debt relief could take anywhere from a few months to a few years, depending on your method and resources.

 • Options for debt relief include debt settlement, debt management, Chapter 7 bankruptcy, and Chapter 13 bankruptcy.